What Is the Private Healthcare Complaints Procedure?

 You should always take legal advice before choosing this course of action, so it’s important to speak with a solicitor as soon as possible about any potential claim you may wish to pursue.

-Legal action to obtain compensation for clinical negligence is a highly specialist area of the law, so the need to have an experienced and specialist trained solicitor is crucial.
-Our solicitors have dealt with many erroneous and late cancer diagnosis claims over the years, and we have become experts in this field of medical negligence law, often recovering considerable compensation for our clients.
+Legal action to obtain compensation for clinical negligence is a highly specialist area of the law, so it is crucial to have an experienced, specialist solicitor.
+At JMW, our solicitors have dealt with many medical negligence claims involving private hospitals over the years.
+We have a great deal of expertise in this field of medical negligence law and often recover considerable compensation for our clients.

-We are able to deal with claims using a no win, no fee scheme in appropriate cases.
+We are able to deal with claims on a no win, no fee basis in appropriate cases.
 We offer a free advice session either personally or on the telephone and, if after talking to us you decide not to take matters further, you are under no obligation to do so and you will not be charged for our initial advice session.

 What Our Clients Say